-Automatic Tax Free Lump Sum: For membership before 01/04/2008
+Automatic tax-free lump sum: For membership before 01/04/2008

-These figures DO NOT include any reductions that would apply if your benefits are paid before your Normal Pension Age (NPA).
+These figures do not include any reductions that would apply if benefits were paid before your Normal Pension Age (NPA).

 Automatic Lump Sum retirement grant = Lump sum in respect of membership up to 31 March 2008.

-If you joined the LGPS after 31 March 2008 then the automatic lump sum will be zero.
+If you joined the LGPS after 31 March 2008 then the automatic lump sum will be zero. sum

-These figures include: any extra pension bought via Added Years, APC or ARC contract as at 31 March 2020.
+These figures include: any extra pension bought via Added Years, APC or ARC contract on 31 March 2022.